nyuyuyu/atcoder-rust-vscode-devcontainers/README.md

 # atcoder-rust-vscode-devcontainers

-Template for VS Code Dev Containers to try AtCoder in Rust
+Template for VS Code Dev Containers to try [AtCoder](https://atcoder.jp/) in Rust.